Written byJenny Zeng

-- Step 1: Open System Preferences > Users & Groups.
+- Open System Preferences > Users & Groups.

-- Step 2: Click on Login Options and type your admin password.
+- Click on Login Options and type your admin password.

-- Step 3: Disable the option "Show fast user switching menu as".
+- Disable the option "Show fast user switching menu as."

-- Step 4: Once the menu bar is back, go to System Preferences once again and select Dock & Menu Bar (the new preference pane that lets you show/hide controls).
+- Once the menu bar is back, go to System Preferences again and select Dock & Menu Bar (the new preference pane that lets you show/hide controls).

-- Step 5: Disable Fast User Switching to remove it from Control Center.
+- Disable Fast User Switching to remove it from Control Center.

 Can't use Airdrop in macOS Big Sur, how to fix?

-You might be unable to use Airdrop for files transferring and sharing in macOS 11.
-This could result from System Integrity Protection (SIP), which is a bug for macOS Big Sur beta.
-You can simply go to disable SIP.
+You might be unable to use AirDrop on a Mac running macOS 11 for file transferring and sharing.
+This could result from the System Integrity Protection (SIP) bug on macOS Big Sur beta.
+You can disable SIP to fix it.

-There are many other software issues like software unexpectedly quit, and apps like VirtualBox, AdGuard, Chrome, and Steam won't response in macOS Big Sur.
-What we can advise is to downgrade to a previous system like macOS Catalina and Mojave, and do not upgrade to macOS Big Sur until it is released to the public in a stable condition.
+There are many other macOS Big Sur problems like software unexpectedly quit, and apps like VirtualBox, AdGuard, Chrome, and Steam for Mac won't respond in macOS Big Sur.
+If you are unsuccessful with other working solutions, downgrading Big Sur to an older operating system like macOS Catalina and Mojave could do the trick.

 Or you can factory reset the Mac to return to the defaults for a completely clean macOS Reinstallation to get rid of the issues.